-- H. Recording, monitoring or any manner of duplicating a PSRO review is not permitted unless conducted by the PSRO entity and expressly for PSRO purposes. - I. Disclosure of confidential PSRO materials1 by individuals or agencies both before and after review shall be cause for possible suspension or revocation of MCA privileges, as well as possible statutory violations. - J. The MCA may disclose non-specific information relating to discipline of individuals or agencies.
-Care must be taken to not compromise any confidential information.2 - K. Subject individuals or agencies may have agency representation at PSRO reviews provided PSRO standards are maintained. - L. Individuals or agencies failing to appear for PSRO reviews waive their right to representation and are subject to the summary findings of the review body.
+- adjudication; as such, attorneys and legal representatives are not permitted in PSRO reviews. - H. Recording, monitoring or any manner of duplicating a PSRO review is not permitted unless conducted by the PSRO entity and expressly for PSRO purposes. - I. Disclosure of confidential PSRO materials by individuals or agencies both before and after review shall be cause for possible suspension or revocation of MCA privileges, as well as possible statutory violations. - J. The MCA may disclose non-specific information relating to discipline of individuals or agencies.
+Care must be taken to not compromise any confidential information. - K. Subject individuals or agencies may have agency representation at PSRO reviews provided PSRO standards are maintained. - L. Individuals or agencies failing to appear for PSRO reviews waive their right to representation and are subject to the summary findings of the review body.
 Failure to appear also constitutes a violation as defined in the Incident Classification Policy. - M. Subject individuals or agencies shall be notified of the findings of a PSRO review.
-If disciplinary action results, the individual or agency will be provided with any required remediation steps/actions and a copy of the Disciplinary Action Appeal Policy. - N. In the event that a complaint/investigation involves both the function of an individual and the compliance of their agency or department, the requirement for a 4 business day notice of any special meeting shall apply, unless a postponement is granted to the individual. - II.
-Application of Disciplinary Action - A. A primary function of disciplinary action is to ensure the protection and safety of the community and patients. - B. The application of remediation and/or discipline is intended to promote improvement in clinical and operational performance. - C. The MCA shall engage in a process to ensure that licensees maintain an appropriate level of clinical and operational performance. - D. The review process outlined in the Complaint Investigation Procedure shall be utilized in assessing the remedial and/or disciplinary action required. - E. MCAs should utilize Just Culture when applying or considering disciplinary action.
-There should be a balance between provider and system accountability. - III.
-Remediation - A. The Medical Control Authority may issue an order of remediation to correct substandard clinical performance.
+If disciplinary action results, the individual or agency will be provided with any required remediation steps/actions and a copy of the Disciplinary Action Appeal Policy. - N. In the event that a complaint/investigation involves both the function of an individual and the compliance of their agency or department, the requirement for a 4 business day notice of any special meeting shall apply, unless a postponement is granted to the individual.

+II.
+Application of Disciplinary Action

+- A. A primary function of disciplinary action is to ensure the protection and safety of the community and patients. - B. The application of remediation and/or discipline is intended to promote improvement in clinical and operational performance. - C. The MCA shall engage in a process to ensure that licensees maintain an appropriate level of clinical and operational performance. - D. The review process outlined in the Complaint Investigation Procedure shall be utilized in assessing the remedial and/or disciplinary action required. - E. MCAs should utilize Just Culture when applying or considering disciplinary action.
+There should be a balance between provider and system accountability.